fenago/nlp-pytorch/lab_guides/Lab_8.md

 ![](./images/B12365_08_05.jpg)

-Figure 8.5 -- Table of input and output

 We can use these input/output pairs to train our network, where the input is a proxy for human input and the output is